 Provide time for family members or local residents to talk to the class, briefing them on the information relevant to WWII and your context.
 Try to identify someone with links to the war in South East Asia during WWII, as that is the context for this text.
 WWII is not part of the curriculum for Year 4 but a short history will give context for the story.
 Links to various sources of information can be found under More Resources.

-Teacher’s note: if you consider it appropriate, a short history of the Battle of Singapore would help students understand the setting of The Happiness Box.
+NOTE: If you consider it appropriate, a short history of the Battle of Singapore would help students understand the setting of The Happiness Box.
 Some students may know about the war from relatives.
 Give these students an opportunity to share what they know; it may be participating in Anzac Day in their local area or watching the Anzac Day March on TV.

 Australia’s involvement in WWII was announced by Prime Minister Robert Gordon Menzies on 3 September 1939.
 Initially the Royal Australian Navy (RAN) joined the war in June 1940, the Army headed to the Mediterranean and North Africa in 1941, and the Royal Australian Air Force (RAAF) played a part in the Battle of Britain.
 The war lasted from 1939 to 1945 and almost one million Australian men and women served during that time.